nha4110/SWE30009_AS3/README.md

 how to run the project
+to test the orignal:

 cd TEST

+python mt_test.py

-python mt_test.py → to test the orignal python mut_test.py → to test all the mutants
+to test all the mutants:

+cd TEST

+python mut_test.py